goabstract/abstract-sdk/docs/abstract-api.md

 });
 ```

-> Note: This endpoint is intended to be used on a webhook server to verify that incoming delivery requests were sent by Abstract.
+> Note: This endpoint is intended to be used on a webhook server to verify that Abstract sent incoming delivery requests.
 More information on webhook security techniques can be found [here](/docs/webhooks-security).

 ## Request options